marjohn56/docs/source/manual/how-tos/edrop.rst

 | **Host(s)**     | https://www.spamhaus.org/drop/drop.txt  | *Don't Route Or Peer List*  |
 +-----------------+-----------------------------------------+-----------------------------+

-Set the update frequency to 1 for each day.
+Set the refresh frequency days to 1 and hours to 0 for a refresh frequency of 24 hours.
+If you set days to 1 and hours to 12 it would refresh every 36 hours.

 Press **Save** and then **Add a new alias**.